HenrikBengtsson/matrixStats/revdep/README.md

 The \usage entries must correspond to syntactically valid R code.
 See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.

+checking re-building of vignette outputs ...
+WARNING Error in re-building vignettes:
+  ...
+Quitting from lines 301-303 (HowTo-flowCore.Rnw)
+Error: processing vignette 'HowTo-flowCore.Rnw' failed with diagnostics: there is no package called 'ggcyto'
+Execution halted

+checking package dependencies ...
+NOTE
+Packages suggested but not available for checking:
+  ‘flowWorkspace’ ‘openCyto’ ‘ggcyto’

 checking if this is a source package ...
 NOTE
 Found the following apparent object files/libraries: